Tkap1/c_survivors/README.md

-VERY incomplete Vampire Survivors clone using C and SDL3.
+VERY incomplete Vampire Survivors clone using C and SDL3 in 3 days, or about 25~ hours of work, mostly done live on stream https://www.twitch.tv/tkap1

 Run `main.exe` or build it by calling one of: